-- 3 prominent eye-like spots form a triangle with 1 spot on the lateral line, 1 above and 1 below
+- Three prominent dark, eyelike spots forming a triangle-shape (one spot on lateral line, one above and one below)

-- Numerous white spots are found scattered over the body and fins (albigutta, white spotted)
+- Numerous white spots scattered throughout body and fins

 - Strong canine-like teeth

-Gulf flounder are found inshore on sandy or mud bottoms and are often found in tidal creeks.
-They may also be caught occasionally on nearshore rocky reefs.
+Inshore on sandy or mud bottoms, often ranging into tidal creeks.
+Occasionally caught on nearshore rocky reefs.

 Right eye migrates over to left side early in life.